How to add / invite developers, account and application approvals, contacting developers, etc.

 Chapter 12.
 Webhooks

-By the end of this section, you’ll be able to configure and take action on the webhooks for your Developer Portal.
+By the end of this section, you’ll be able to configure and take action on the webhooks in Developer Portal.

 The use of webhooks allows you to tightly integrate 3scale with your back-office workflow.
 When specified events happen within the 3scale system, your applications will be notified with a webhook message, and you can use the data such as from a new account signup to populate your CRM system.